-This course is designed to provide entry-level radiography students an introduction to the principles related to additional imaging modalities to include, but not limited to, Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine, Ultrasound, Positron Emission Tomography, Mammography, Radiation Therapy, Bone Densitometry, Quality Management, and Registered Radiologist Assistant.
+This blended course is designed to provide entry-level radiography students an introduction to the principles related to additional imaging modalities to include, but not limited to, Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine, Ultrasound, Positron Emission Tomography, Mammography, Radiation Therapy and Bone Densitometry.
 During this course, new advancements within Radiologic Sciences will be discussed.
 In addition, this course will give the students the fundamentals and knowledge necessary to perform Computed Tomography skills under the direct supervision of a registered technologist.